paoaleman19/Project_2/README.md

 ## Project Details

+## Objective
+The objective in this challenge was extract, transform, and load (ETL) process, which consists of extracting data from datasets, transforming the data, and then loading the transformed data into a database using python and pandas.

+## Explain Changes
 After the jupyter code was developed and  with transformation process of data, the 4 csv files were created.

 These files were used to model the database scheme, to create a diagram using the QuickDBD tool.
 Based on that, the sql file named "crowdfunding_db_schema.sql" was generated.